tier2-reproducibility/reproducibility/README.md

 4. ***tier1.csv:*** This file contains USENIX Security (Tier 1 Security Conferences) data from previous work required to visualize Figure 6 in our paper.
 ## Scripts
 Scripts used for analyses and figures are located in the ***scripts*** folder.
 To reproduce our figures, please run all cells in order after satisfying all dependency requirements listed below.
 All scripts for creating figures use ***Python 3.9.13*** and require changing the file/folder paths (Areas where file *PATH* must be changed/added are written in **bold** or commented within each script):
-1. *figures_4_and_6.ipynb:* This Jupyter Notebook script contains the codes to reproduce Figure 4 and Figure 6 in the paper.
+1. *figures_4_and_6.ipynb:* This Jupyter Notebook script contains the codes to reproduce Figure 4 (Papers with Code by Year) and Figure 6 (Code Compiles by Conference) in the paper.
    - The following packages are used to run this code:
      ```
      matplotlib==3.5.2